-Any advanced literature course in the Department of English (normally the 300 level) will count towards the Comparative World Literature concentration.
-For most students, they must take several lower-level English courses in preparation for this advanced coursework.
+Any advanced literature course in the Department of English (normally at the 300 level) will count toward the Comparative World Literature Concentration.
+Most students must take several lower-level English courses in preparation for this advanced coursework.

-Any advanced literature course offered and taught in the language of study in the Department of Modern Languages and Literatures (normally above the 321 or 322 level) will count towards the Comparative World Literature concentration.
-For language disciplines that do not offer advanced literature courses in the target language, such as Arabic, Chinese, Japanese, and Russian, students must have completed an advanced-level language course (321 or its equivalent) in order to count a literature course in translation (taught in English) towards the concentration.
+Any advanced literature course offered and taught in the language of study in the Department of Modern Languages and Literature (normally above the 321 or 322 level) will count toward the Comparative World Literature Concentration.
+For language disciplines that do not offer advanced literature courses in the target language, such as Arabic, Chinese, Japanese and Russian, students must have completed an advanced-level language course (321 or its equivalent) in order to count a literature course in translation (taught in English) toward the concentration.

 Students are expected to work in at least one foreign language at an advanced level.
 Demonstration of this competency is satisfied by the completion of the modern languages and literatures requirement detailed above.
 Study abroad is strongly recommended.